Sample Legislation

 Farm Succession & Next Generation Act

-The Farm Succession & Next Generation Act supports intergenerational transfer of farmland by offering tax incentives, legal assistance, and succession planning programs.
+Supports intergenerational transfer of farmland through tax incentives, legal assistance and structured succession planning.

 Beginning & Young Farmer Support Act

-The Beginning & Young Farmer Support Act lowers barriers to entry for new farmers through grants, training, mentorship, and access to affordable land and credit.
+Lowers barriers to entry for new farmers through grants, training, mentorship and access to land and credit.

 Veterans in Farming Act